 - Director Region South East

-- Advisory Council, Region South East Staff
+- Board of Directors, Region South East Staff

 Phyllis Wilson retired after 37 years of military service and appointment of the Command Chief Warrant Officer (CCWO) U.S.Army Reserve, Phyllis works full-time to help raise awareness of the impacts of both physical and invisible wounds such as PTSD due to service to the community and nation.
 Phyllis has been an active supporter and participant of all the Allied Forces Foundation (AFF) events and looks to coordinate the families programs in the U.S.